Metaphenomics

-Metaphenomics studies the phenome of plants or other organisms by means of meta-analysis.
-Main goal is to establish dose-response relationships of a wide range of phenotypic traits for a large set of a-biotic environmental factors.
+Metaphenomics is the study of the phenome of plants or other organisms by means of meta-analysis.
+Its main goal is to establish the dose–response relationships of a wide range of phenotypic traits for a large set of abiotic environmental factors.

 Rationale

 A popular way to study the effect of the environment on plants is to set up experiments where subgroups of individuals of a species of interest are exposed to different levels of one environmental factor (e.g. light, CO_{2}), while all other factors are similar.
 These studies have yielded a lot of insight into the way plants respond to the environment, but may be challenging to integrate by means of a classical meta-analysis.
 One of the reasons for that is that phenotypic traits often respond to the environment in a non-linear way.
 Rather than evaluating the difference between ‘low-CO_{2}’ and ‘high-CO_{2}’ grown plants, it would be better to derive dose-response curves which take into account at which levels experiments were carried out.
 Metaphenomics uses a method to calculate dose-response curves from a variety of experiments, and is applicable to any phenotypic trait and many environmental variables.